evernym/verity/verity/src/test/scala/com/evernym/verity/actor/msgoutbox/latest/design/README.md

 * the synchronous response message (CAS/EAS/VAS):<br>
   will be sent back to AgentMsgProcessor as it does today (no changes here).

+* for async outgoing protocol message:<br>
+  For CAS/EAS: no changes
-* for async outgoing protocol message (CAS/EAS/VAS):<br> `OutgoingRouter.sendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol)`
+  For VAS    : `OutgoingRouter.sendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol)`

 **Driver**
-* for async outgoing signal message (CAS/EAS/VAS):<br>
+* for async outgoing signal message:<br>
+  For CAS/EAS: no changes
-  `OutgoingRouter.sendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol)`
+  For VAS    :`OutgoingRouter.sendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol)`

 **AgentMsgProcessor**
-* for outgoing protocol message received from other domain (CAS)<br>
-  `OutgoingRouter.sendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol)`
-* based on what/how we want to integrate, there will be more changes in this class.
+* shouldn't be any changes (still needs to be verified)

 ### OutgoingRouter (ephemeral actor for each new outgoing message)
 SendMsg(fromParticipantId, toParticipantId, jsonMsg, metadata, binaryProtocol) **[command handler]**
   * Assumes that the jsonMsg already contains required fields (@type, ~thread etc)
-  * (rel, to) = extract relationship DID and to (DID/agentId) from 'fromParticipantId' and 'toParticipantId'
+  * (rel, to) = extract `relationshipDID` and `to` (DID/agentId) from 'fromParticipantId' and 'toParticipantId'
   * relState = get `relationshipState` from 'rel' actor
-  * outboxIds = based on 'relState' and 'toDID', calculate outboxIds where this message needs to be sent.
+  * outboxIds = based on 'relState' and 'to', calculate outboxIds where this message needs to be sent.
   * payloadLocation = store payload to external storage (S3)
-  * creates a new `MessageActor` (**sharded persistent entity**) and sends below command:
+  * creates a new `MessageActor` (**sharded persistent entity**) and send below command:
       * `AddMsg(metadata, data-retention-policy, payload_location, outboxIds)`
   * for each outboxIds ->
       * sends a message `AddMsg(msgId)` to the **sharded** `OutboxBehavior`